All 3 bedrooms have wall-mounted air conditioners

 There are tradeoffs between a private vacation home and a resort with

-of a string of beaches.
-The first one is Brennecke's Beach which is more
+The first beach is Brennecke's which is more

-is great for for snorkeling and swimming and is also protected.
+is great for for snorkeling and swimming.
 A lifeguard

 is stationed at Poipu Beach.
 There are no public pools in the area.
-You'll find
+We enjoy

 Kalapaki Joe's and Brenneckes Beach Broiler

 on the water.
-Best for sunset dining.
-Merrimans downstairs for drinks and appetizers and
+Best for sunset drinks or dining.
+Merriman's downstairs for appetizers and

 upstairs for superb meals.
 Another favorite is Brick Oven Pizza about 15

 minutes away in Kalaheo.